Package pygeodesy :: Module formy

 Return the angle from North for the direction vector (lon2 - lon1, lat2 - lat1) between two points.

-cosineAndoyerLambert(lat1, lon1, lat2, lon2, datum=Datum(name='WGS84', ellipsoid=Ellipsoids.WGS84, transform=Tran..., wrap=False)
+cosineLaw(lat1, lon1, lat2, lon2, corr=0, earth=None, wrap=False, datum=Datum(name='WGS84', ellipsoid=Ellipsoids.WGS84, transform=Tran..., radius=6371008.771415)

-cosineAndoyerLambert_(phi2, phi1, lam21, datum=Datum(name='WGS84', ellipsoid=Ellipsoids.WGS84, transform=Tran...)
+cosineLaw_(phi2, phi1, lam21, corr=0, earth=None, datum=Datum(name='WGS84', ellipsoid=Ellipsoids.WGS84, transform=Tran...)

 equirectangular(lat1, lon1, lat2, lon2, radius=6371008.771415, **adjust_limit_wrap)

-Compute the distance between two points using the Equirectangular Approximation / Projection.
+Approximate the distance between two points using the Equirectangular Approximation / Projection.

 equirectangular4(lat1, lon1, lat2, lon2, adjust=True, limit=45, wrap=False)

-Compute the distance between two points using the Equirectangular Approximation / Projection.
+Approximate the distance between two points using the Equirectangular Approximation / Projection.

 euclidean(lat1, lon1, lat2, lon2, radius=6371008.771415, adjust=True, wrap=False)